Wondering how to create the illusion of depth in art? Depth is one of the most important principles of good composition.

 As objects move into the distance, their details begin to fade away until they become nothing but a silhouette or an indistinct blobby shape.

 So detail your foreground objects more than those in the background, and make them larger as well.
-This will give the illusion of depth in your artwork.
+This will give the illusion of depth to your artwork.

 Cast Shadow on Objects